 - Move the meter's dial to the next lower setting on the amperage scale.

 - Keep moving to a lower setting until you detect the presence of current.
 On a vehicle without a parasitic drain problem, this current is within a range of about 50 milliamps (mA).
+On some modern vehicles, this upper limit might be much higher.
+Consult your car owner's manual or vehicle repair manual.
 On a vehicle with a parasitic drain problem, this current will be higher than the normal range.